akupelioglu/Channel-Processing-System/README.txt

      The followings are complementary files in this system.
     'App1_Code' folder has the app1.m code.
+    'app1_resources' folder has the app1.m icons and 'app1.mlappinstall' which is the application installer file that is selected while installing the app to the MATLAB (More in RECOMMENDED MODULES).
     'test.m' file was used to test the other 21 scripts that were provided in the zipped folder.
     'app1.mlapp' file is the application itself. (app1_code.m is just the copy of the App designer script).
-    'app1.mlappinstall' is the application installer file that is selected while installing the app to the MATLAB (More in RECOMMENDED MODULES).
     'app.prj' contains information about app1, such as included files and a description 'logo_mercedes.png' is the logo picture used in the application canvas.
     'Channel Processing System' word document holds information for the given task.